euchch/dyHungryCat/readme.md

 Thank you, Dynamic yield for concidering me for a position in your company.
 Thank you for this interesting excersise, it was surprizingly frustarating as it was fun but I did enjoy lerearning and dealing with things I've never dealt with before.
 Thank you, Whoever you are for surviving, possibly enjoying, reading all the way to here.

+## Skipped parts

+1.
+I could not make google-cloud api work on windows, I have tried for several days but even when I gave up and looked for a working example on github - it didn't work
+Probably missed something silly but due to time limit - will not be tested further as off now

+2.
+Lambda function does not read s3 for me even though it works locally, probably access issues are in order (running from local vpc and open access), it doesn't seems like a code issue